Google My Business is now called Google Business Profile.

-It goes without saying that if Google lists you in the Local 3 Pack, then they probably trust you enough to include you in the main search results, too.
+It goes without saying that if your Google My Business listing is in the Local 3 Pack, then Google probably trusts you enough to include you in the main search results, too.
 In other words, you can lock up multiple spots in the same search results just by being in the Local 3 Pack.

 Sounds great, right!
 But how do you get in the Local 3 Pack?

 As you’ve probably already guessed, the most reliable way to be included in the Local 3 Pack is to get lots of positive reviews.
-The more ‘trust signals’ you generate in the form of reviews, the more likely Google is to include you in the Local 3 Pack.
+The more ‘trust signals’ you generate in the form of reviews, the more likely your Google My Business listing is to include you in the Local 3 Pack.